 Students that are readmitted will be evaluated for satisfactory academic progress (SAP).
 All students will be readmitted under the same academic status at time of exiting the university: e.g., good academic standing, academic/financial warning.
 Students returning after an approved appeal for SAP will return under a probationary status.

-Military service members who are readmitted to their program after a period of military service will be readmitted with the same academic status they had prior to their period of military service.
+Service members and reservists will be readmitted to a program if they are temporarily unable to attend class or have suspended their studies due to service requirements.
+Service members and reservists will be readmitted with the same academic status they had prior to their period of military service.